Balassi Bálint (1554-1594)

 may God’s boon be absolute!

-There is another interpretation of this song, by the Misztrál Band; I think it is more Eastern-like, consisting more south-slavic tunes.
+There is another interpretation of this song, by the Misztrál Band; I think it is more Eastern-like, consisting of more south-Slavic tunes.
 Here it is:

 Egy katonaének (Hungarian)